Changes in British English pronunciation during the twentieth century

 quarter of the century.

-usage of individuals (eg the Queen has sometimes had one in shortly so close as to give some
+usage of individuals (eg the Queen sometimes had one in shortly so close as to give some

 encouragement to those who refer to her as having Cockney features) but